jschuemann/nBio_docs/Modeling/DNARepair.rst

 DaMaRiS
 --------
 DaMaRiS (DNA Mechanistic Repair Simulator) has been developed at the University of Manchester.
 DaMaRiS uses a distribution of DNA damage as input to model Non-Homologous End Joining (NHEJ) DNA repair kinetics.
 The input can be supplied via the SDD standard ([Schuemann2019]_).
 In addition, DaMaRiS has been integrated into the TOPAS-nBio framework, thus a single TOPAS-nBio simulation can include the entire process from initial cell irradiation to final outcome.
+The SDD-compatible DaMaRiS framework can be downloaded from https://gitlab.com/PRECISE-RT/releases/damaris_topas-nbio.

 The methodology behind DaMaRiS has been published in [Ingram2019]_, [Henthorn2019]_, [Henthorn2018]_, [Henthorn2017]_.